FriendsOfSymfony/FOSRestBundle/Resources/doc/5-automatic-route-generation_single-restful-controller.md

 Important note about **link** and **unlink**: The implementation of the request listener extracting the resources as entities is not provided by this bundle.
 A good implementation can be found here : http://williamdurand.fr/2012/08/02/rest-apis-with-symfony2-the-right-way/
-It also contains some examples on how to use it.
+It also contains some examples on how to use it. **link** and **unlink** were obsoleted by RFC 2616, RFC 5988 aims to define it in a more clear way.
+Using these methods is not risky, but remains unclear (cf. issues 323 and 325).

 ### Conventional Actions